School of Education

 Biography

-Graeme Young is currently Head Teacher of Our Lady of Good Aid Cathedral Primary School in Motherwell.
+Graeme Young is the substantive Head Teacher of Our Lady of Good Aid Cathedral Primary School in Motherwell.
 Under his leadership, the school secured one of Scotland’s strongest inspection outcomes in October 2025, achieving ‘excellent’ gradings across three areas.

 Graeme’s passion for learning and teaching drives him to model innovative practice and cultivate a culture of continuous improvement, ensuring that high‑quality, sustainable approaches are embedded across classrooms.
 With more than three decades of experience, he brings a deep understanding of high‑impact pedagogy and a proven ability to translate research into meaningful, whole‑school change.